kevinmlowe/samplework/README.md

 * E-commerce XML client for card payments and a View Cart function
 * Site member onboarding script
 * Build from source notes for Unix development server
+* Part of a database model for a file repository